frostime/sy-plugin-template-vite/README_en_US.md

         ```

         - You may need sudo to run it, I installed sudo myself on windows via scoop and can run it directly that way, normal windows users can first open the command line as administrator and then run it.
-        - You can also manually make a soft link, reference to [mklink](https://learn.microsoft.com/windows-server/administration/windows-commands/mklink)
+    - If you haven't installed python in your environment, you can also manually make a soft link, reference to [mklink](https://learn.microsoft.com/windows-server/administration/windows-commands/mklink)
+        - Notice: make sure that the name of soft link is same as the name in your plugin.json
     - As the generated softlink is the same as the plugin name, do not put the project directory under plugins (this is contrary to the official template)

 4. development